govau/notify-client-python/DOCUMENTATION.md

 # Python client documentation

-This documentation is for developers interested in using the GOV.UK Notify Python client to send emails, text messages or letters.
+This documentation is for developers interested in using the Notify Python client to send emails, text messages or letters.
 Notify supports Python 3.x and 2.7.

 # Set up the client